HenrikHorpedal1/TI-89-scripts-for-Modelling-and-Simulation/README.md

 - You are asked to ender V. same procedure.

 - The lagranginan equation of motion will be saved to `clag_lst`, but rememeber to include the constraint as well in the answer!

+Note: If your T, V or C equations start with a minus sign you have to use `(-)` istead of `-` on "the first minus"

+Note: assumes no external forces, but can be added with `genforce()` afterwards.

 ## Generalized forces from external forces
 After calling `genforce()`: